 Then select which prompt(s) you want to use the book for.
 You can add one book to multiple prompts if it fulfills multiple requirements for the challenge!

-Then tap Save changes at the bottom of the screen.
+Then tap Save changes at the top or bottom of the screen.
 If you open the reading challenge in your profile, you’ll see the book you added listed for the selected prompt(s).

 How to View Your StoryGraph Reading Challenge Progress